What is Estate Planning?

 Without an estate plan in effect upon your death, California law and potentially the probate court (if you estate is valued at more than $150,000) will distribute your estate to your heirs pursuant to a formula that may not be what you intend.
 Allowing California law and the courts to decide how your estate is distributed may be fine for some people, but most people want to direct the distribution of their money and property at their death.

-The only way to manage and control the distribution of assets upon your death is by creating valid estate planning documents which includes a will, a revocable living trust, financial power of attorney and advance health care directive (also known as a living will).
+The only way to manage and control the distribution of assets upon your death and minimizing expenses is to create valid estate planning documents; which include:

 Estate planning can be a complicated process, and we do our best to make sure that our clients have all the facts, know the implications of their decisions, and are able to ensure that their wishes will be honored.